Assessing External Validity Over Worst-case Subpopulations

-\section{Related work}
+\paragraph*{Related work}

-Distribution shifts occur in many different forms across statistics, econometrics, epidemiology, machine learning, and operations research.
-We provide an abridged review of the literature.

-Addressing distributional shift, and thereby establishing external validity of experiments is an active area of research in causal inference; the set of efforts that aim to extend inferences from an experiment to a target population is referred to as generalizability and transportability.
-We refer readers to~\citet{DahabrehHe19, BareinboimPe16} and references therein for a detailed discussion of recent results.~\citet{DahabrehHe19} defines \emph{generalizability} as the ``extension of inferences from the trial to a target population that coincides, or is a subset of, the trial-eligible population'', and \emph{transportability} as the ``extension of inferences from the trial to a target population that includes individuals who are not part of the trial-eligible population''.

-For \emph{generalizability}, many authors have studied selection into study as another ``treatment'' that satisfies ignorability.
-These methods adjust estimates of the ATE based on some information about the true population~\citep{ColeSt10, StuartCoBrLe11, Tipton14, KernStHiGr16, LeskoBuWeEdHuCo17}.
-For example,~\citet{StuartCoBrLe11} and~\citet{Tipton14} use propensity scores of being included in the study to adjust for population bias, assuming that sample selection decisions only depend on observed covariates.
-Another related framework is meta-analysis~\citep{Glass76, HedgesOl14}, which combines findings of multiple studies to provide inference on a larger population; this is complementary to aforementioned works (including ours) that investigate inference based on a single study.
-To achieve \emph{transportability}, \citet{HotzImMo05} applies bias-corrected matching methods to predict impact of a program by using observations collected from a different location.
+Assessing the external validity of randomized and observational studies is an active area of research in causal inference~\citep{DahabrehHe19}.
+When the target population is \emph{known} but different from the study population, many authors have leveraged the relationship between the two populations to guarantee external validity.
+A prevalent approach is to view selection into the study as another ``treatment'', adjusting estimates of the ATE based on some information about the target population~\citep{ColeSt10, StuartCoBrLe11, Tipton13, KernStHiGr16, LeskoBuWeEdHuCo17, AndrewsOs17, Meager19}.~\citet{StuartCoBrLe11} and~\citet{Tipton13} use the probability of being included in the study to adjust for population bias, assuming that sample selection decisions only depend on observed covariates. \citet{HotzImMo05} apply bias-corrected matching methods to predict the impact of a program by using observations collected from a different location.